 – An allergic reaction to sildenafil

-You should also notify the medic if you get nausea, dizziness, chest aches or arm pain when you start having sexual intercourse after consuming the drug.
+You should also notify your doctor if you get nausea, dizziness, chest aches or arm pain when you start having sexual intercourse after consuming the drug.
 At that point, you should cease the activity and call your doctor immediately.
 Avoid alcohol while undergoing treatment with sildenafil.
 Using this drug does not guard you or your significant other against HIV/AIDS or STIs.

 – Particular high blood pressure drugs